Tomoki Sato delivers Japan's second Paralympic gold medal

 Hirokazu Ueyonabaru reached the podium as well with the bronze.

 The final 100 meters with a race between Sato and American Raymond Martin, who led going into the final stretch.
-Sato was able to chase him down and reached the finish line just ahead of the American, who was the reigning Olympic champion.
+Sato was able to chase him down and reached the finish line just ahead of the American, who was the reigning Paralympic champion.

 In other finals, dominant Tunisian shot putter Raoua Tlili, who set the Paralympic record to win the women’s T41 shot put at Rio 2016, set a world record to defend her title in Tokyo with a throw of 10.55 meters.